sroigmas/cv/README.md

 **Self-study period** _(Sep 2022 - Present)_ <br>

-Sabbatical period taking advantage to keep growing professionally by learning or going deeper in new technologies and concepts.
-I've been taking courses in several platforms like Udemy or Codely.tv, reading development books and articles and putting that knowledge into practice with small examples in Github.
+Self-study period to keep growing professionally by learning or going deeper in new technologies and concepts.
+I took courses in several platforms like Udemy or Codely.tv, read development books and articles and put that knowledge into practice with small examples in Github.

 <ins>Completed courses:</ins>
 - 'SOLID principles' course (Codely.tv)